| ACCESSIBLE RESOURCESThe first phase of the activity sees students preparing for

 of the group will form a set of resources shared by the group

 of students at the beginning of the learning activity.
+The role-play simulation also resides in the context of

 a unit on international politics.
 Students are concurrently